Dr. Nels Iverson

 I am a Geochemist/Micro-Beam Analyst for the NMBGMR.
 I run the Electron Microprobe Lab.
 We have a Cameca SX100 with BSE, SE, and 4 WDS spectrometers.
 I have several active research projects that utilize the New Mexico Geochronology Research Laboratory.

 My research interests include using geochemistry and geochronology of volcanic products in a wide range of geologic environments to understand the spatial and temporal relationships of evolving landscapes.
 Much of my research takes place in Antarctica characterizing volcanic ash trapped in ice.
 I am working on several projects in Ethiopia working on chronology relevant to the Hominid evolution in the Afar.
-Recently, I have been working in the Corudas Mountains in south-central New Mexico.
-An important suite of Eocene-Oligocene REE-bearing alkaline intrusions and the northern extent of the larger Trans-Pecos magmatic province.
+My student and I completed research in the Corudas Mountains in south-central New Mexico updating the emplacement history and assessing the REE potential.
+This area is an important suite of Eocene-Oligocene REE-bearing alkaline intrusions and the northern extent of the larger Trans-Pecos magmatic province.
+I have another student updating the geochronology of Laramide age Cu-porphyry intrusions in Southwestern New Mexico.
+This is part of the Bureau's large-scale effort to update the critical mineral resources within the state.

 (See Curriculum Vitae)